 Crème de marrons is a glamorous dessert and a perfect festive, vegan and gluten-free centerpiece for Christmas/New Year’s Eve breakfast party!
 Chestnut cream is a versatile indulgence: a rich and nutty spread, a delicious cake/biscuit/crêpe filling, an incredible sweet addition to smoothies.

-Malabi is one of the most popular desserts in the Constantinople-Greek cuisine.
-It’s a sensational summer and a refreshingly floral dessert with the captivating aroma of rose petals and the enticing Chios mastic.
-Malabi is a traditional Constantinople, vintage no-bake dessert.
-Even though this is a gourmet Middle Eastern sweet, our recipe is simple, vegan, and gluten free!
+Constantinopolitan Malabi is one of the most popular desserts in the Constantinople-Greek cuisine.
+Constantinopolitan Malabi captivating the aroma of rose petals and Chios mastic is a refreshingly floral dessert.
+Constantinopolitan Malabi is a traditional, vintage, no-bake dessert.
+Even though Constantinopolitan Malabi is a gourmet dessert, my recipe is simple, vintage-inspired, vegan, and gluten-free!